Floyd Collins (musical)

 Floyd Collins is a musical with music and lyrics by Adam Guettel, and book by Tina Landau.
-The story is based on the death of Floyd Collins near Cave City, Kentucky in the winter of 1925.
+The musical is a dramatization of the death of american cave explorer, Floyd Collins near Cave City, Kentucky in the winter of 1925.

 The musical opened Off-Broadway on February 9, 1996, where it ran for 25 performances.
-There have been subsequent London productions as well as regional U.S. productions.
+There have been subsequent London productions as well as regional U.S. productions.The show made its Broadway premiere in 2025 at the Vivian Beaumont Theater as part of Lincoln Center Theatre's 2024–25 season.